jxckgan/synesthesia/README.md

 > **Note:**
 > This application is artistic in nature, and doesn't aim to replicate Synesthesia (Chromesthesia) or to be scientifically accurate.

+> If by chance you happen to have WiZ LED lights, I've made a GUI utility which syncs your screen to your LEDs via the network.
+[Check it out](https://github.com/jxckgan/wiz-eyedropper).